julianeon/cronos/README.md

 Watchlist currently shows the sum of all transactions (not counting decimal points) and the last indexed timestamp, through the last indexed transaction.
 It was originally meant to test if a 'from' or 'to' address belonged to a wallet on a 'watchlist', but since the tests currently fail and every transaction is counted in the 'watchlistWatch' bucket, now it returns the total sum of all transactions (rounding off all decimal values) and the last indexed block timestamp.

 Sampler is meant to 'sample' transactions in every 100th block, and saves that 'sample' transaction for querying.
 It also gives a rough count of how many samples have been taken until that point.
-As indicated by the name, it's meant to take a snapshot of 'random' every 100th block transactions.
+As shown by the name, it's meant to take a snapshot of every 100th block's transactions.

 At one point I introduced an entity called Info.
 This entity has now been removed because it wasn't sufficiently useful, but it can still be seen in the commit history.